phoolcode/PersonalPortfolioManagerAI/README.md

 ![Image](https://github.com/phoolcode/PersonalPortfolioManagerAI/blob/main/images/Screenshot%202025-10-16%20at%209.11.34%E2%80%AFPM.png)

+## The Problem I'm Solving
+I've been a small, fairly naive for a while now, mostly in Indian mutual funds and some US stocks.
+The problem I kept running into was information overload without actual insight.

+Platforms like MoneyControl are comprehensive but not interactive at all.
+I'd check my portfolio, see some stocks up or down, then spend an hour hunting through news articles, Reddit, and Twitter trying to understand what was actually happening.
+I really wanted to move away from mutual funds and start independent trading, but it was super time-consuming and I didn't know what I was doing right or wrong.

+When you're learning to invest, you don't just need answers, you need to understand how to think about markets.
+What questions should you even be asking?
+How do you connect different signals?

+I've built something that would do help me built that intution.
+That would show me data and tell me what's happening and why I should care about it specifically.
+I think investors like me would like that too.

+I started with US stocks because that's where I could actually get the data I needed: Finnhub has free APIs, Reddit communities like r/wallstreetbets are active, NewsAPI works.
+Indian market data is either locked behind paywalls or scattered across platforms that don't have APIs.

 ## What It Actually Does
 Instead of just showing you stock prices, this tool tells you why things are moving and what it means for your holdings.